PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-12 05:36:07
+Last updated: 2024-04-12 05:38:20
-Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar